If you have an old debt, you may wonder if you still have to pay it? Can your creditors really take you to court after this long?

 My debt has been sold, does this effect becoming statute barred?

-My debt is statute-barred – if I reclaim PPI will this re-open the debt?
+My debt is statute-barred – if I make an affordability complaint will this re-open the debt?

-Once a debt is statute barred this is permanent, it can never become “unbarred” so applying for a PPI reclaim won’t change this.
-So it’s safe to reclaim PPI on a statute barred debt.
+Once a debt is statute barred this is permanent, it can never become “unbarred” so making an affordability complaint won’t change this.

-But if the reclaim is successful, the lender will sometimes not send you the money but set it off against the remaining debt – even though it is statute barred the debt still exists.
+But if your complaint is upheld, the lender will sometimes not send you the money but set it off against the remaining debt – even though it is statute barred the debt still exists.
 In this situation don’t use a claims company, or you could end up owing them money.

-I can’t give you advice on whether your debt is likely to be statute barred, so if you are concerned about a specific debt, then phone National Debtline on 0808 808 4000.
+I can’t give you advice on whether your debt is likely to be statute barred.
+If you are concerned about a specific debt, phone National Debtline on 0808 808 4000.
 Or you could use their good web chat.

 But if you have a general question about statute barred debt, ask it in the comments below.